KimTholstorf/zerotier-scripts/README.md

 OPTIONS:
     -a=,  --api=
-            (32 digit alphanumeric key) Specifies the ZeroTier API Token to be used to query the API for netork and members.
+            (32 digit alphanumeric key) Specifies the ZeroTier API Token (account) to query the API for netorks and members.
             Default behavior is to query all the networks the Token owner are member off.
 This behavior can be changed to only query a single specific Network ID with the --network argument.